 Programs involving the operation of child care, day care or before/after school programs are licensed by Michigan's Bureau of Children and Adult Licensing.
-For further information, please contact Child Day Care Licensing, Department of Human Services, at 517-335-6124, or toll free 1-866-685-0006.
+For further information, please contact Child Day Care Licensing, Department of Health and Human Services, which can be reached toll free at 1-866-685-0006.